Weather Service Predicts Wednesday Storm | The Highlands Current

 Beacon rules

+During the storm, residents can park in municipal lots and will have up to 24 hours after the storm ends to move their vehicles.
+There is no street parking once two or more inches of snow has accumulated.

-For updates from the city on parking regulations, sign up for its Public Safety Alerts at cityofbeacon.org.
+For updates, sign up for the city’s Public Safety Alerts at cityofbeacon.org.